 The engineering behind custom manufacturing 🏭

 The proposal involves clients paying upfront for the construction of clean rooms and the installation of advanced lithography equipment, such as EUV systems.
 In return, SK hynix would dedicate part of its HBM and DDR5 memory production capacity to these buyers.
 However, the semiconductor manufacturing process is complex: switching from one client to another requires recalibrating parameters and can reduce overall yield.
-The company must balance these customized agreements with its need to maintain flexible production for the open market.
+The company must balance these custom deals with its need to maintain flexible production for the open market.

 The memory lottery: pay for your factory and pray for your chips 🎲